Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/mothbox_pro/connect.md

 Slide the cable in firmly, and then use your tool to snugly lock down the camera connector lock.
 Sometimes you need to press one side and then the other.
 <img width="695" height="926" alt="image" src="https://github.com/user-attachments/assets/288f765d-5c3a-45d0-9dde-c3f0f64ffa06" />

 Give the cable a light tug to make sure it is securely connected.

+Make sure to tuck the brown cable through the hole in the red board (as shown in the photos below).

 ## Camera to Board
 With its brown cable attached, position the camera on the front of the board so the cable lines up with the slot for it.